-With interest rates still very low in many developed economies, there are widespread concerns that central banks have little ammunition left with which to fight another downturn.
+With interest rates at very low levels in most developed economies, there are widespread concerns that central banks have little ammunition left to support their economies through the current virus-related disruption.

 The main constraint on monetary policy will instead be unease about the adverse side-effects of the long-term use of such unorthodox policies – for example, increasing inequality, causing asset price bubbles or creating problems in parts of the financial sector.
 Central banks might also be reluctant to blur further the line between monetary and fiscal policy.